PelionIoT/mbl-docs/Docs/install_mbl_on_device/writing/warp7.md

     reset
     ```

-    The device now boots into MBL.-->
+    The device now boots into MBL.